tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 So first, let's define our first parties collection that will store all our parties.

-In a separate folder called `collections`, add a file called `parties.ts`:
+Add a file `both/collections/parties/parties.collection.ts`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="3.1"}}

-We've just created a file called `parties.ts`, that contains a CommonJS module called `collections/parties`.
+We've just created a file called `parties.collection.ts`, that contains a CommonJS module called `both/collections/parties`.
 This work is done by the TypeScript compiler behind the scenes.

 The TypeScript compiler converts `.ts` files to ES5, then registers a CommonJS module with the same name as